vhaghani26/epigenerator/README.md

 * Users will only interact with command line prompts instead of adapting any of the scripts
 * `CpG_Me` can be run locally as a script instead of through SLURM or piecewise at the command line
 * `CpG_Me` has been rewritten as a snakemake file, yielding the following advantages:
-    * Multi-threading of jobs can be handled locally, increasing the speed at which samples can be processed
+    * Multi-threading of jobs can be handled locally or on SLURM
     * Jobs remove corrupted intermediate files if they fail
     * Snakemake's "memory" prevents re-running of samples and files that have already been generated